PahanJayatilake/LinkedIn-DataScrape/README.md

 # Mission
-Gather and organize employment history of NanoEngineering alumni after graduation using data from LinkedIn to create a comprehensive database of potential sponsors for the upcoming school year.
+Gather and organize employment history of NanoEngineering alumni after graduation by scraping data from LinkedIn to create a comprehensive database of potential sponsors for the upcoming school year.

 # Warning
 Data scraping is not supported by LinkedIn.
 Running this procedure might violate LinkedIn's term of use.
 So run this program at your own risk.
 It is reccomended you make an alternate account to avoid the chance of getting banned.